codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

     inputs:
       name:
         description: Who is greeted?
-        required: true
     scripts:
       - echo "Hello, ${{ inputs.name }}"
 {{< /highlight >}}

-As in the above example input is marked as required, then builds for this workflow can only be started if value is provided for this input.
+As in the above example no `default` value is provided, then name must be specified when starting builds for this workflow, or otherwise it will be left blank.

 ### Boolean inputs